How to Monitor the Uptime of Your Website (+Tools)

 3. Pingdom

-• Multiple check types, like HTTP, DNS, TCP, UDP, SMTP, and IMAP.
-This allows you to get a more in-depth view of your website's uptime.
+• There are multiple check types, such as HTTP, DNS, TCP, UDP, SMTP, and IMAP, that allow you to get a more in-depth view of your website's uptime.

-• Real user monitoring, so you can monitor website performance from the perspective of your users.
+• Real user monitoring so that you can monitor website performance from the perspective of your users.

-• Advanced reporting that enable you to analyze website uptime and performance trends.
+• Advanced reporting that enables you to analyze website uptime and performance trends.

 4. UptimeRobot

 UptimeRobot is a popular, user-friendly monitoring service.
 Small to medium-sized businesses often use the platform's free option.
 In fact, UptimeRobot allows free users to create up to 50 uptime monitors.
-Core features include:
+That’s more than enough for a freelance business owner like me.

 • Customizable alerts set to user preferences.
 You can choose notification frequency, alert contacts, and downtime window schedules.